-This principle reflects the Revenue and Financing Policy supports the broader strategies and priorities as set out in the council's vision and Long Term Plan 2024-34.
+This principle reflects that the Long Term Plan sets out a vision for the district over the next 10 years and the Revenue and Financing Policy should have regard to the broader strategies and priorities as set out in the council's vision and the Plan.
 It should also show how investment in infrastructure is funded.